 The bishop of our other ward invited us over for lunch and they gave me a greenie lunch!
 It was pretty funny.
 They went all out--green plate, cup, utensils; green pasta, green sauce, green grapes, salad, limeade, and lime sherbet.
-I've never heard of it before, but apparently it's a fun tradition that they have in this mission (and possibly others).
+Everyone else had normal colored stuff :) I've never heard of it before, but apparently it's a fun tradition that they have in this mission (and possibly others).

 Long story short, we gave a vagrant a copy of the Book of Mormon and he gave us a harmonica.
 The Spirit was SO strong after that!
 It was amazing.
 We ended up getting back really late and my time to prepare my talk was gone, but it was worth it!
 Everything worked out perfectly in the end.
 I know that when plans fall through, it's because Heavenly Father is guiding us to someone else who has been prepared to hear our message of the true gospel.

 I am always amazed at how you can read a passage in the Book of Mormon and get something different out of it every time.
 I encourage you all to search the scriptures with a question in mind and pray about it and I promise your question will be answered!